davisconsultingservices/endpoint-management/README.md

 This project is licensed under the MIT License.
 See `LICENSE` for details.

 ---

-Let me know if you'd like further refinements!
+Let me know if you'd like more details or refinements!